gmc-code/PC-algorithms/docs/flowcharts/flowcharts_process1.rst

 .. admonition:: Tasks

     #.
-In the incorrect pseudocode above, what keypress is missing before each PRINT and INPUT statements?
-Mark it in before each of the 3 lines.
+What shape is used to calculate the area using length and width?
     #.
-On the flowchart, draw the correct shape for input statement (INPUT) and the correct shape for the output statements (PRINT).
+In the pseudocode above, what symbol is used for multiplication?
+    #.
+In the pseudocode above, what symbol is used for assignment?
+    #.
+From the flowchart, what common maths symbol does this assignment symbol replace?

     .. dropdown::
         :icon: codescan